FiratAgis/TabletopHelper/README.md

 This one includes my random encounter tables for my current PTA game, if you are one of my players, you are not allowed to look into this.
 ## helperWarHammer.py
 This creates starter characters for Warhammer Fantasy 2nd Edition.
 The code is very old, this is only here for completeness sake.
+## helperWarfare.py
+My implementation of unit creation in MCDM's Kingdoms & Warfare including my house rules for creating a unit from scratch.